yudejp/i18n/README.md

 # i18n
-Japanese translation for various softwares / plugins used in yude.jp services
+Japanese translation for various softwares / plugins used on yude.jp services

+## License
+This repository is licensed under the MIT License.